Shared Psychosis: A Guide To Recovering From Folie à Deux

 If separated from the dominant individual, the submissive person's belief might lessen or even disappear.
 However, the primary person's delusions often persist even without reinforcement.

-The diagnostic process for shared psychosis
+The diagnostic process for shared delusional disorder

 Again, only a qualified mental health care professional can properly diagnose shared psychosis.
 First, they’ll likely assess the individual for any underlying conditions.
 For example, they may do an evaluation to determine whether the dominant person is showing signs of a primary psychotic disorder like schizophrenia spectrum disorder or bipolar disorder.
 They may also request a medical evaluation to rule out any neurological issues, substance use, or other medical conditions that can sometimes cause or mimic symptoms of psychosis.